 Do you want to add some fun to your garden?
 Snapdragons are the answer!
-These can turn any garden into a magical space.
-Keep reading to learn grow snapdragons that stand out.
+These flowers can turn any garden into a magical space.
+Keep reading to learn how to grow snapdragons that stand out.

 Snapdragons, or antirrhinums, are bright annuals that bring joy to any spot.
 They come in many colors and heights.
 Kids and bees love them.
 Plus, they bloom from June to October and last a long time once cut.
 For a garden that welcomes wildlife, snapdragons are essential.